leohubert/nginx-plex-auth-server/README.md

 ### How Server Access Works

+- The server validates the user's token against the Plex API
-- If the authenticating user is the server owner (matches `PLEX_TOKEN`), access is granted
+- It then checks if the user has access to the server specified by `PLEX_SERVER_ID`
-- If the user is not the owner, the server checks if they have shared access to the specified server
+- Access is granted if the user is either the server owner or has been granted shared access
-- Only users explicitly shared on the Plex server will be granted access
+- Only users explicitly authorized on the Plex server will be granted access

 ## OAuth Login Flow